googleapis/google-cloud-php/Translate/README.md

 This component offers both a handwritten and generated client, used to access the V2 and V3 translation APIs, respectively.
 Both clients will receive on-going support and feature additions, however, it is worth noting the streamlined nature of the generated client means it will receive updates more frequently.
+Additionally, the generated client is capable of utilizing gRPC for its transport (by installing the gRPC extension) while the handwritten client interacts over REST & HTTP/1.1 only.

 The handwritten client can be found under `Google\Cloud\Translate\TranslateClient`, whereas the generated client is found under `Google\Cloud\Translate\V3\TranslationServiceClient`.